ThatAltGirlAlesandria/GeekToGeek/README.md

 * 1: pm: Creating G2G Logo(s)

-* 2: 53 pm: Finished two logos.
+* 2:53 pm: Finished two logos.
 One main, and one to be consistent through all pages.

-* 3: 20 pm: Finishing first profile.
+* 3:20 pm: Finishing first profile.

 * 4: pm: Decided to make profiles for Henry Cavill, Emma Watson, Vin Diesel, and Margot Robbie.
 Started creating quiz questions.

+* 4:40 pm: Started on Vin's profile.

+* 5:15 pm: Finished profiles.
+Searching for images.